AHA National Health Care Governance Survey

 Survey methodology

-AHA’s latest Governance Survey, conducted between November 2021 and March 2022, gathered data from 933 hospital and health system CEOs.
-The report also explored aspects of diversity, equity, and inclusion, as well as board practices during the COVID-19 pandemic.
-Similar to the AHA’s 2018 and 2014 surveys, the 2022 survey examined findings across all respondents and by system, system subsidiary hospital, and freestanding hospital boards.
+AHA’s latest Governance Survey, conducted between August and December 2024, gathered data from 1155 hospital and health system CEOs.
+As it did in previous surveys, the report examined findings across all respondents and by system, system subsidiary hospital, and freestanding hospital boards.

-The 2022 survey, designed for completion by hospital and health system chief executive officers (CEOs), was sent via electronic mail to the CEOs of 5,232 non federal community hospitals and health systems in the U.S. Specialty hospitals, such as eye-and-ear and psychiatric hospitals, were not included.
-Survey responses were collected between November 2021 and March 2022.
-A total of 933 CEOs responded to the survey (a 17.8% response rate).
+The 2024 survey, designed for completion by hospital and health system chief executive officers (CEOs), was sent via electronic mail to the CEOs of 5955 nonfederal community hospitals and health systems in the U.S. Specialty hospitals, such as eye-and-ear and psychiatric hospitals, were not included.
+Survey responses were collected and closed out in December 2024.
+A total of 1155 CEOs responded to the survey (a 19.4% response rate), up from previous years.

 Figure 1.1 Survey Respondents Compared to All Hospitals